Achievable logoAchievable logo

 • Qualified instruction: Trainers should use clear, age-appropriate language and emphasize proper technique.

-• Gradual increase in intensity and volume: Programs should not be overly aggressive; instead, they should progressively challenge children without excessive fatigue or risk of injury.
+• Gradual increase in intensity and volume: Programs should progress in a way that challenges children without excessive fatigue or unnecessary injury risk.

 How can we reduce the risk of overuse injuries in youth?